Vivero/Kerbal-VR/README.md

 For installation instructions, see the [Install Guide](https://github.com/Vivero/Kerbal-VR/wiki/Install-Guide).

 For instructions on how to use the mod, see the [User Guide](https://github.com/Vivero/Kerbal-VR/wiki/User-Guide).

-For guidance on compiling this project and other project documentation, see the [Build Guide](https://github.com/Vivero/Kerbal-VR/wiki/Build-Guide)

-## Known Issues

-- *There's lots of stuttering while in VR!*

-  Yea I dunno what to do about that.
-No guarantees, but try the **Performance Tips** below.
-This game wasn't designed with VR in mind, and there isn't a whole lot I can do from a modding perspective.

-- *When I enable VR in the VAB/SPH, everything looks blue!*

-  Yep.
-Dunno why.
-Have fun!

 ## RasterProp Monitor